Tropical Storm Ida could be a 'worst-case scenario' for Louisiana, Gulf Coast as heat continues across US

 The storm is expected to bring surge, wind and flooding impacts

-Tropical Storm Ida has gotten stronger and the National Hurricane Center has said that Ida will become a category 3, or a major hurricane, before it's expected to make landfall just west of New Orleans.
+Tropical Storm Ida has gotten stronger and the National Hurricane Center has said it will become a category 3, or a major hurricane, before it's expected to make landfall just west of New Orleans.

 TROPICAL STORM IDA NEARS LOUISIANA, PROMPTING GOVERNOR'S EMERGENCY DECLARATION